 If you think the end of the global economy as we know it is nigh, the latest book by James Rickards, The Death of Money: The Coming Collapse of the International Monetary System will worry you even further.

 If you’re looking for an interesting and fast-paced read, this is the book for you.

 The book starts off kind of slow.
-The first bit deals with 9/11, and assertions that terrorists likely made money off the disaster, since they knew what was coming.
+The first bit deals with 9/11 and assertions that terrorists likely made money off the disaster, since they knew what was coming.

 There is a great deal of detail that goes into describing the advisory role Rickards took in helping the government analyze the financial aftermath of 9/11 and develop an algorithm to possibly predict large terrorist operations via market activity.
 This is the slowest part of the book.
-Once you slog through this information, you get to the meat of the book, and things pick up.
+Once you slog through this information, you get to the meat of the book and things pick up.

-He places a lot of the blame for the financial crisis, along with the slow recovery (he claims that we aren’t actually in recovery, and that we have been in a depression for years), on outdated models that no longer apply.
+He places a lot of the blame for the financial crisis — along with the slow recovery (he claims that we aren’t actually in recovery, and that we have been in a depression for years) — on outdated models that no longer apply.
 Economists and policy-makers, he says, are shutting their eyes to the realities that beset the markets, and this will eventually bring about the collapse of the financial system as we know it.

-A lot of the information is interesting, and he is one of the few who seems to really worry about what mounting student loan debt could mean for the future of the economy.
+A lot of the information is interesting, and Rickards is one of the few who seem to really worry about what mounting student loan debt could mean for the future of the economy.
 While there are rumblings of a “student loan debt crisis” in America, it isn’t treated too seriously yet, and I like that Rickards devotes an entire subheading to the problem and the potential implications.

 Rickards believes that the dollar will be irrelevant by about 2020, and that the way we view money will be completely changed.
-So the book isn’t really about the death of money, but more about the death of the current financial system, and the death of the dollar as the premier world currency.
+So the book isn’t really about the death of money, but more about the death of the current financial system and the death of the dollar as the premier world currency.

-I found it extremely interesting that he floats the idea of using special drawing rights via the IMF as a global currency, rather than relying on the dollar as a de facto world reserve currency.
-He says that the dollar will still exist but it will need to be backed by more than assurances from the U.S. government.
+I found it extremely interesting that he floats the idea of using special drawing rights via the IMF as a global currency, rather than relying on the dollar as a de-facto world reserve currency.
+He says that the dollar will still exist, but it will need to be backed by more than assurances from the U.S. government.

-But special drawing rights is inferior compared to gold.
+However, special drawing rights is inferior compared to gold.
 Rickards is in favor of backing the dollar with gold again, referring to it as the only “true money.”
 The logistics of basing our currency on gold is one that would be difficult to contemplate.
 People like to sneer at paper Federal Reserve notes, but the real “money” we have is mostly expressed in ones and zeroes.